Physical Education Degrees in Maryland

 As an aspiring gym teacher, you can take advantage of training opportunities and networking events to jumpstart your career.
 Furthermore, getting involved in local groups gives you a good sense of the value of physical education, the goals of this field, and how you can contribute to a stronger school system.

-The Maryland Association of Health, Physical Education, Recreation, and Dance is a large, program-based group that brings together teachers from different physical activity specialties.
+The SHAPE Maryland is a large, program-based group that brings together teachers from different physical activity specialties.
 The mission of this group is to promote health and wellness in Maryland, unify health and physical education, and advance this field of teaching.
 In the long-term, the group hopes to make Maryland healthier, more creative, and more physically active.
 They run a number of programs that keep kids engaged in fitness activities and get parents involved.

 Earning a degree in physical education should be your first priority if you want to get started in this field.
 Learn how to become a PE teacher by requesting information from the schools below.